ssmubc/SleepTrackerApp/README.md

 - As a user, I want to be able to view the list of daily sleep hours in my weekly sleep log class.

-- As a user, I want to be able to mark the time of exam week, which may have affected my sleep time.
+- As a user, I want to be able to edit a sleep log entry from my weekly sleep log.

-- As a user, I want to be able to remove a sleep log from my weekly sleep log.
+- As a user, I want to be able to remove a sleep log entry from my weekly sleep log.

+- REMOVE later: As a user, I want to be able to mark the time of exam week, which may have affected my sleep time.